pacificpelican/library2/README.md

 ### QuickStart

-- Delete the `lop.json` file (this file is the database file and contains entries for books added during development that are not in the repo when the site is cloned via Git): you can do this with `rm ./db/lop.json`
+- Before the first time you run the app delete the `lop.json` file (this file is the test database file and contains entries for books added during development that are not in the `/public/uploads` directory of the repo as expected in the database when the site is cloned via Git): you can do this with `rm ./db/lop.json`
 - Visit the site's upload section at http://localhost:3020#upload: `open http://localhost:3020#upload`
 - Upload your pdf or epub file